synakhanna/ai-college-app/README.md

 - Tailwind CSS: For styling the app.
 - MongoDB: Storing User information and displaying them in the network page.
 - Retrieval-Augmented Generation (RAG): AI framework used to retreive LLMs to produce better result so the counselor can respond more accurately.
-- OpenAI: Used to create the counselor
+- OpenAI: Used to create the counselor.
 - Postman: software application used to test each indivual APIs.

 ## Contribution by 🤝